top of page

 A Canaanite woman from that vicinity came to him, crying out, “Lord, Son of David, have mercy on me!
 My daughter is demon-possessed and suffering terribly.”
 Jesus did not answer a word.
 So his disciples came to him and urged him, “Send her away, for she keeps crying out after us.”
 He answered, “I was sent only to the lost sheep of Israel.”
 The woman came and knelt before him.
 “Lord, help me!” she said.
 He replied, “It is not right to take the children’s bread and toss it to the dogs.”
 “Yes it is, Lord,” she said.
 “Even the dogs eat the crumbs that fall from their master’s table.”
 Then Jesus said to her, “Woman, you have great faith!
 Your request is granted.”
 And her daughter was healed at that moment.
 Matthew 15: 22-28

 The disciples urged Jesus, “Send her away,”...One very important detail to this story is only implied.
 We know that this mother and her child are not Jewish.
 We know that this daughter is possessed by a demon.
 How does this mother know that Jesus is the Son of David?
 What does that mean?
-I think that this mother knew that this mere man is the Son of God because the demon that resides and dwells inside her daughter knows who Jesus is and speaks of whom he is out loud.
+I think that this mother knew that this man called Jesus is in fact the Son of God , the Holy One of God because the demon that resides and dwells inside her daughter has known Christ since the dawn of time and speaks of him out loud.
 I think the demon residing in her daughter has voiced its fear of its destruction by Christ because it has had a supernatural relationship with the Trinity outside of time.
 This demon is a part of the spiritual battle that rages around us.

 I hope that you are as amazed and awed as I am by this revelation.
 This mother knew who Jesus was because her daughter’s demon has spoken of things beyond the physical earth.
 Can you imagine the mother’s hope as she approached Jesus surrounded by his disciples.
 Did you hear Jesus’ first response?
 It is so cruel and such a surprise to us as we read his Word.
 Why would the Son of Man, our Son of God, reject this desperate mother’s plea?